gradle/backend-code-project/README.md

 - Overall architecture and solution structure
 - Code organization, readability, and easiness to follow
+- Utilization of the chosen programming language and language version
 - Data mapping and transformation
 - Error and edge case handling
 - Test coverage